Christmas Village Shopping hints to select the right Christmas Train for your Christmas Village

 Trains have been a part of Christmas for well over a century, and many of us have woken up Christmas morning to the Christmas Train circling the Christmas tree.

 We offer complete Christmas train sets, made of durable quality materials from leading manufacturers.
-They are powered from your home electricity.
-We beleive these quality train sets will last much longer than battery operated trains, that they will continue to bring joy to your family and friends for years at one of the greatest times of the year. ******
+They are powered from your home wall outlet.
+We believe these quality train sets will last much longer than battery operated trains made with plastic parts, that they will continue to bring joy to your family and friends for years at one of the greatest times of the year.

 Don’t be confused with Scales and Gauges.
 The chart above shows common model train Scales and Gauges.
 HO scale is the most common size in the model train industry.
 There are more train models and accessories offered by the manufacturers in HO scale.
 N then O scales follow in popularity.

 Think of the Scale as the “Size” of the train in height and width.
 The larger the train the more detail can be built into it.
 O and G scale trains often have more features, such as smoke and sound, and they are easier to set on the train tracks and stay on the tracks.

 Think of the gauge as the amount of space the track layout will require.
 The smaller the axle width the less space required for the train to turn around.
 Note that the width between the train wheels (axle width) of HO is half that of O scale.
 An HO scale train layout will take almost half the space as an O scale train layout.
 This may be an important factor in deciding which train is correct for your village.